StellarF: A Physics-Informed LoRA Framework for Stellar Flare Forecasting with Historical & Statistical Data: Experiments and Analysis

-To evaluate the model's generalization capability in the context of the original sample distribution, we employed a weighted evaluation metric framework, comprising Accuracy (Acc), Weighted Recall (W-Rec), Weighted F1-score (W-F1), Weighted Precision (W-Pre), Area Under the ROC Curve (AUC), and Area Under the PR Curve (AUPRC).
-All weighted metrics are computed by assigning class-specific weights proportional to the sample ratios, which better represents the model's practical performance in real-world application scenarios.
-For the downstream task of stellar flare prediction, Accuracy and the Weighted F1-score are designated as the primary evaluation metric, complemented by the AUC curve for auxiliary assessment.
+\textbf{Evaluation Metrics} To evaluate the comprehensive performance of the model, we adopt the following evaluation metrics: Accuracy, Recall, Precision, F1-score (F1), and Area Under the ROC Curve (AUC).
+For the downstream task of stellar flare forecasting, we take Accuracy as the primary metric, with F1-score and AUC serving as auxiliary metrics for supplementary assessment.